kou-saki/IMTB-D/README.en.md

 ## .env (Minimal Example)

-Create a `.env` file at the root of this repository.
+Create a `.env` file in the root of this repository.

 ```ini
 DISCORD_BOT_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx